nLab

 Contents

-A valuation ring is a commutative integral domain O which satisfies any of the following equivalent conditions
+A valuation ring is an integral domain OO which satisfies any of the following equivalent conditions:

-• The ideals of O are totally ordered by inclusion
+2. the ideals of OO are totally ordered by inclusion;

-• The principal ideals of O are totally ordered by inclusion
+3. the principal ideals of OO are totally ordered by inclusion.

 Proposition

-A valuation ring O is a local ring.
+A valuation ring OO is a local ring.
 Its maximal ideal is said to be the valuation ideal?.

 Proof